-When assessing an appropriate notice period the many factors to be considered are complex and include length of service, type of job, availability of other jobs, enticement to join your employer, the method of termination, the age of the employee, the education of the employee, and any other personal or situational factor which could influence how long an employee would reasonably take to get a new job.
+When assessing an appropriate notice period the many factors to be considered are complex and include the length of service, type of job, availability of other jobs, enticement to join your employer, the method of termination, the age of the employee, the education of the employee, and any other personal or situational factor which could influence how long an employee would reasonably take to get a new job.
 The provisions of the contract signed with the employer is also an important factor in many cases.

 How much notice is appropriate?

-Generally if you are not receiving in the range of 3 to 6 weeks notice for every year of service then it is imperative that you contact an employment lawyer since it is likely that your notice period has been greatly underestimated by your employer.
-In this case your employer owes you more money, meaning more support to find a new job and you owe it to yourself to get that money which is owed to you.
+Generally, if you are not receiving in the range of 3 to 6 weeks notice for every year of service then it is imperative that you contact an employment lawyer since it is likely that your notice period has been greatly underestimated by your employer.
+In this case, your employer owes you more money, meaning more support to find a new job and you owe it to yourself to get that money which is owed to you.